PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

 	They are not needed for recovery.
 	The state they represent is always reflected elsewhere in the database.
 	The DDL statements for ``[event-stream]`` *are* included.

+..
+[11] The cost in ZKAPs to store the replica on the grid.

+..
+[12] The network traffic required to create and maintain the replica.

+..
+[13] The distance from the replica to the local database measured by number of changes.

+..
+[14] The CPU cost on the client to create and maintain the replica.

+..
+[15] The complexity of the software development work to implement the option starting from this design document.

+..
+[16] The additional implementation work required to package and distribute the resulting implementation.

+..
+[17] The cost to maintain this option over the course of continuing ZKAPAuthorizer development.